-Ivory Coast Natural Resources:
+Cote d'Ivoire Natural Resources:

-Ivory Coast Natural Hazards:
+Cote d'Ivoire Natural Hazards:

-Ivory Coast Environmental Issues:
+Cote d'Ivoire Environmental Issues:

 Cote d'Ivoire, or Ivory Coast, has water pollution from sewage, industrial and agricultural effluents.
 Deforestation is another environmental issue, as most of this country's forests (at one time the largest in West Africa) have been heavily logged.